aspose-words/Aspose.Words-Documentation/net/developer-guide/knowledge-base/migrating-from-earlier-versions-of-aspose-words/public-api-changes-in-aspose-words-13-x-x/public-api-changes-in-aspose-words-13-12-0/_index.md

 Starting from 13.12.0 version Aspose.Words supports rendering of outer shadow DrawingML effect.
 Effect can be rendered in two modes:

-1. Simplified (blured edges are simulated using a few layers with different transparency).
+1. Simplified (blured edges are simulated using numerous layers with different transparency).
 1. Fine (Blur is applied to shadow, gives better result, but takes much more time to render).

 ### ResourceFileUri Property Added to ResourceSavingArgs